spidernet-io/spiderpool/docs/develop/roadmap.md

 * when multi-cluster use Spiderpool to manager underlay IP address, leader cluster could synchronize all Spiderpool resource from member clusters, which help manager all underlay IP address

+## strengthen veth

+* support to detect IP conflict when setting up the network of pod

 ## integrate more CNI

 * integrate more CNI addon to solve underlay network needs